-- The SENCo is fully qualified having passed the National Award for SEN Coordination in March 2019. - The family of schools support and use expertise within the schools to train each other where possible in a SENCo's network. - The SENCo will also attend the LA SENCo annual conference. - Specialist Schools and Families Services provide training.
-This usually occurs within the family of schools. - The Educational Psychologist Service also provide training. - The family of schools also work together to train staff with teaching assistants running an annual family training day with an identified need as the focus. - Individual staff also attend training to support specific needs. - Teaching assistants have access to some in house training that links to arising need.
+- The SENCo is fully qualified having passed the National Award for SEN Coordination in March 2019 and the National Professional Qualification for Senior Leadership in January 2022. - The family of schools support and use expertise within the schools to train each other where possible in a SENCo's network. - Specialist Schools and Families Services provide training.
+This usually occurs within the family of schools but can be accessed based on individual need. - The Educational Psychologist Service provide training that we access on a need's basis. - The family of schools also work together to train staff. - Individual staff also attend training to support specific needs. - Teaching assistants have access to some in house training that links to arising need. - We are a part of the 'Better Together Partnership' which consists of 17 schools that provides termly CPD opportunities.